-If you have dinosaur lovers in your family than you have to stop by this museum.
-This museum doesn’t take very long to view and will be your kids favorite stop in town.
+If you have dinosaur lovers in your family then you have to stop by this museum.
+This museum doesn’t take very long to view and will be your kid’s favorite stop in town.

 There is a small area located outside with lots of fun replicas of dinosaurs.
 This is a great place to let the imagination run wild.
 Kids love to pretend and play out here.